 Our Adviser is a Delaware limited liability company.
-Our Adviser acts as our investment adviser and administrator, and is a registered investment adviser with the SEC under the Advisers Act.
+Our Adviser acts as our investment adviser and administrator and is a registered investment adviser with the SEC under the Advisers Act.
 Our Adviser sources and manages our portfolio through our Investment Team, a dedicated team of investment professionals predominately focused on us.
 Our Investment Team is led by our Chairman and Co-Chief Executive Officer and our Adviser's Co-Chief Investment Officer Joshua Easterly, our Co-Chief Executive Officer Michael Fishman and our Adviser's Co-Chief Investment Officer Alan Waxman, all of whom have substantial experience in credit origination, underwriting and asset management.
 Our investment decisions are made by our Investment Review Committee, which includes senior personnel of our Adviser and TSSP.
-The members of our Investment Review Committee are Joshua Easterly, Michael Fishman, Alan Waxman and David Stiepleman.

-TSSP, with over \$16 billion of assets under management as of December 31, 2015, is TPG's special situations and credit platform and encompasses TPG Specialty Lending, TPG Opportunities Partners and TSSP Adjacent Opportunities Partners, which invest in special situations and distressed investments across the credit cycle, Austin Credit Macro, which is focused on macro credit opportunities, TSL Europe, which is aimed at European middle-market loan originations, and TPG Institutional Credit Partners, which is a "public-side" credit investment platform focused on investment opportunities in broadly syndicated leveraged loan markets.
-TSSP has extensive experience with highly complex, global public and private investments executed through primary originations, secondary market purchases and restructurings, and has a team of over 130 investment and operating professionals.
-As of December 31, 2015, twenty six (26) of these personnel were dedicated to our business, including 18 investment professionals.
+TSSP is the special situations and credit platform of TPG and encompasses TPG Specialty Lending, Inc., TPG Opportunities Partners and TSSP Adjacent Opportunities Partners, which invest in special situations and distressed investments across the credit cycle, Austin Credit Macro, which is focused on macro credit opportunities, TSL Europe, which is aimed at European middle-market loan originations, and TPG Institutional Credit Partners, which is a "public-side" credit investment platform focused on investment opportunities in the broadly syndicated leveraged loan markets.
+TSSP had over \$11 billion of assets under management as of March 31, 2015.
+TSSP has extensive experience with highly complex, global public and private investments executed through primary originations, secondary market purchases and restructurings, and has a team of over 100 investment and operating professionals as of March 31, 2015.
+Twenty six of these personnel are dedicated to our business, including 19 investment professionals.
+The members of the Investment Review Committee are Joshua Easterly, Michael Fishman, Alan Waxman and David Stiepleman.

-TPG is a leading global private investment firm founded in 1992 with over \$74 billion of assets under management as of December 31, 2015, and offices in San Francisco, Fort Worth, New York and throughout the world.
-In addition to TSSP, TPG's investment business includes discrete investment platforms focused on a range of alternative investment products, including TPG Capital, which is TPG's flagship large capitalization private equity business and focuses on global investments across all major industry sectors; TPG Growth, which invests in small- and middle-market growth equity and corporate opportunities in all major industry sectors in North America and in other developed and emerging markets; TPG Biotechnology Partners, which invests in early- and late-stage venture capital opportunities in the biotechnology and related life sciences industries; and TPG Real Estate, which is the real estate platform of TPG.
-TPG has extensive experience with global public and private investments executed through leveraged buyouts, recapitalizations, spinouts, growth investments, joint ventures and restructurings, and has a team of over 300 professionals.
+TPG is a leading global private investment firm founded in 1992 with \$67 billion of assets under management as of March 31, 2015, and offices in San Francisco, Fort Worth, New York and throughout the world.
+In addition to TSSP, TPG's investment business includes discrete investment platforms focused on a range of alternative investment products, including TPG Capital, which is TPG's flagship large capitalization private equity business and focuses on global investments across all major industry sectors; TPG Growth, which invests in small- and middle-market growth equity and corporate opportunities in all major industry sectors in

+North America and in other developed and emerging markets; TPG Biotechnology Partners, which invests in early- and late-stage venture capital opportunities in the biotechnology and related life sciences industries; and TPG Real Estate, which is the real estate platform of TPG.
+TPG has extensive experience with global public and private investments executed through leveraged buyouts, recapitalizations, spinouts, growth investments, joint ventures and restructurings, and has a team of over 400 professionals.